How to: Map Parameters to Application Fields in an Action Recording for a Test

 To map parameters to application fields

 In Test Runner, you are prompted to Start Test with the option to Create action recording.
-Select Create action recording and choose Start Test.
+Select Create action recording and click Start Test.

 If you have configured test settings to create an action log for the test being run, selecting the Create action recording option when you start a test will use the settings that you configured.
 If you did not configure the actions diagnostic data adapter in your test settings, then the default values are used to create your action recording.
-For more information, see How to: Choose the applications that are recorded in a manual test.
+For more information, see How to: Record User Interface Actions for Manual Tests Using Test Settings.